EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 • Annual review provides for personal budget review

-Common LA pushbacks on personal budgets
+Common local authority pushbacks on personal budgets

 • "You cannot use personal budget for tutoring" — tutoring is commonly funded through personal budget where it is part of Section F provision.